 This is far more common, and it is an action or behavior that occurs outside the presence of the Court.
 This can include a failure of one person to pay marital debts, or child support, failure to abide by a separation agreement or parenting plan, or other court order.
 Any disobedience of a court order can be sanctioned via contempt.
 In these situations, a party files a Motion for Contempt alleging what behavior has occurred and requesting relief from the Court.
 The requested relief typically involves remedial and punitive sanctions.

 These are sanctions designed to encourage further cooperation with the court orders.
 They are not a form of punishment.
-In order to succeed with a remedial contempt motion, a party has to prove the existence of a court order, that the other person had knowledge of and did not comply with.
+In order to succeed with a remedial contempt motion, a party has to prove the existence of a court order, that the other person had knowledge of this court order and failed to comply.
 Remedial contempt also requires a present ability to comply with the court order.
 The standard of proof is a preponderance of the evidence.
 The sanctions for remedial contempt can be varied, but it can include a jail term until the person complies with the court order.
 Costs and attorney fees may be awarded as well.